Jean Alesi: 1996

 When Benetton's Michael Schumacher joined Ferrari in 1996, Alesi and teammate Gerhard Berger swapped places with him, with Berger not happy to be the number two to Schumacher at Ferrari.
 Though Benetton were the defending constructors' champions, they were about to experience a lull in form like Ferrari in 1991.
 Many team personnel had decided to leave for Ferrari with Michael Schumacher, and chief designer Rory Byrne decided to take a year out.
 The 1996 Benetton was fairly successful but slower than the Williams, and lost competitiveness through the season, lacking effective developments to the car, while the Ferrari improved as the season progressed, resulting in Schumacher overtaking Alesi in the drivers' championship.
 His season began with a collision with the Ferrari of Eddie Irvine, but two podiums followed.
 After a bad start due to the car's braking system, he collided with Mika Salo in the fourth race of the season and he and team-mate Berger were summoned by team boss Flavio Briatore, and they were told, 'No more errors', and this generated tension within the team.
 After a sixth place at Imola, he was leading the Monaco Grand Prix but retired due to a broken suspension.
 He then had five podium finishes, sandwiching a retirement at the British Grand Prix after having run in second place.
 At the Italian Grand Prix, following the retirement of Damon Hill, he led until the pit stops, when he was overtaken by Michael Schumacher, who had a better race strategy.
 After a fourth place at Portugal and retirement in the last race, Alesi finished fourth in the drivers' championship with 47 points, the best result of his career.

+Alesi celebrating second place at the 1997 Italian Grand Prix.